-Participation Comparisons (p.
-3)

-Displays HIP participation for your students compared with that of students at your comparison group institutions.
-Two views present insights into your students' HIP participation:

-Overall HIP Participation

-Displays the percentage of students who participated in one HIP and in two or more HIPs, relative to those at your comparison group institutions.

-Statistical Comparisons

-Comparisons of participation in each HIP and overall for your students relative to those at comparison group institutions, with tests of significance and effect sizes.

-Response Detail (pp. 4-5)

-Provides complete response frequencies for the relevant HIP questions for your students and those at your comparison group institutions.
+• Participation Comparisons (p.
+3) Displays HIP participation for your students compared with that of students at your comparison group institutions.
+Two views present insights into your students' HIP participation: Overall HIP Participation Displays the percentage of students who participated in one HIP and in two or more HIPs, relative to those at your comparison group institutions.
+Statistical Comparisons Comparisons of participation in each HIP and overall for your students relative to those at comparison group institutions, with tests of significance and effect sizes.
+Response Detail (pp. 4-5) Provides complete response frequencies for the relevant HIP questions for your students and those at your comparison group institutions.
 First-year results include a summary of their expectations for future HIP participation.

-Participation by Student Characteristics (p.
-6)

-Displays your students' participation in each HIP by selected student characteristics.
+Participation by Student Social Identities and Experiences (p.
+6) Displays your students' participation in each HIP by selected student social identities and experiences.